How would you like a career change that gives you the work freedom you deserve?

 We have all done it: browsed social media, killed an hour talking to a coworker, played with our phone when we should have been working...

-There is not a linear relationship between productivity and hours spent at work.
-This has been proven over again with research studies, surveys, and country comparisons.
+It's been proven that there is absolutely not a linear relationship between productivity and hours spent at work.
+This has been proven over again with research studies, surveys, country comparisons, and monitoring how much time you spend working yourself.

 Apparently, we like tradition and easy math.